MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Spain/how-to-export-electronic-payments.md

 ---
 # How to: Export Electronic Payments
-In ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->, you can export payment journal entries into a file format according to four different payment standards.
+In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], you can export payment journal entries into a file format according to four different payment standards.
 You must use the following windows to export according to the different payment standards.

 |Payment standard|Window to export from|
 |----------------------|---------------------------|